trentwiles/Username/README.md

-# YTUsername
+# Username

-Learn how good your YouTube username is!
+Learn how good your YouTube or Instagram username is!
 <br>
-Not to be taken *that* seriously.
+Not to be taken _that_ seriously.

 # How to install:

 `git clone github.com/RiversideRocks/YTInstaller.git`

 You can run this on a website that runs PHP (such as a LAMP server).